The category of reduced orbifolds in local charts: Reduced orbifolds, groupoids, and pseudogroups

 of dimension $n$ on $Q$ such that $\bigcup_{i\in I} \varphi_i(V_i) = Q$.
 Two reduced orbifold atlases are \textit{equivalent} if their union is a reduced orbifold atlas.
-A \textit{reduced orbifold structure} of dimension $n$ on $Q$ is a (\wrt in\-clu\-sion) maximal reduced orbifold atlas of dimension $n$ on $Q$, or equivalently, an equivalence class of reduced orbifold atlases of dimension $n$ on $Q$.
-A \textit{reduced orbifold} of dimension $n$ is a pair $(Q,\mathcal U)$ where $Q$ is a second-countable Hausdorff space and $\mathcal U$ is a reduced orbifold structure of dimension $n$ on $Q$.
-Let $\mc U$ be a reduced orbifold structure on $Q$.
-Each reduced orbifold atlas $\mc V$ in $\mc U$ (hence either $\mc V \subseteq \mc U$ for the point of view that $\mc U$ is a maximal reduced orbifold atlas, or $\mc V \in \mc U$ if one interprets $\mc U$ as an equivalence class) is called a \textit{representative} of $\mc U$ or a \textit{reduced orbifold atlas of} $(Q,\mc U)$. \end{defi}
+A \textit{reduced orbifold structure} of dimension $n$ on $Q$ is an equivalence class of reduced orbifold atlases of dimension $n$ on $Q$.
+A \textit{reduced (paracompact resp.\@ second-countable) orbifold} of dimension $n$ is a pair $(Q,\mathcal U)$ where $Q$ is a (paracompact resp.\@ second-countable) Hausdorff space and $\mathcal U$ is a reduced orbifold structure of dimension $n$ on $Q$.
+We note that since the manifolds $V$ in the orbifold charts $(V,G,\varphi)$ are assumed to be connected and finite-dimensional, paracompactness of $V$ is equivalent to second-countability of $V$.
+However, since the topological space $Q$ is not required to be connected, paracompactness does not necessarily imply second-countability of $Q$.

-Since we are considering reduced orbifolds only, we omit the term ``reduced'' from now on.
-The neighborhoods $\wt V$ and $\wt W$ and the diffeomorphism $h$ in Definition~\ref{orb_atlas2} can always be chosen in such a way that $h(x)=y$.
-Moreover $\widetilde V$ may assumed to be open $G$-stable.
-In this case, $\widetilde W$ is open $H$-stable by \cite[Proposition~2.12(i)]{Moerdijk_Mrcun} (note that the notion of orbifolds used by Moerdijk and Mr{\v{c}}un in \cite{Moerdijk_Mrcun} is equivalent to the one from above).